telepresenceio/telepresence/README.md

 [![asciicast](https://asciinema.org/a/117761.png)](https://asciinema.org/a/117761)

-## Telepresence: fast, realistic local development for Kubernetes microservices
+## Telepresence: fast, efficient local development for Kubernetes microservices

-Have you ever wanted the quick development cycle of local code while still having your code run within a remote Kubernetes cluster?
+Telepresence gives developers infinite scale development environments for Kubernetes.
+With Telepresence:

+* You run one service locally, using your favorite IDE and other tools
+* You run the rest of your application in the cloud, where there is unlimited memory and compute

+This gives developers:

+* a fast local dev loop, with no waiting for a container build / push / deploy
+* ability to use their favorite local tools (IDE, debugger, etc.)
-Telepresence allows you to run your code locally while still:
+* ability to run large-scale applications that can't run locally

-1. Giving your code access to Services in a remote Kubernetes cluster.
-2. Giving your code access to cloud resources like AWS RDS or Google PubSub.
-3. Allowing Kubernetes to access your code as if it were in a normal pod within the cluster.

 ## Quick Start